 - Forgiveness isn’t about being right, it’s about being happy: Choosing to forgive someone should be about wanting a healthy relationship with them in the future.
 Sometimes, forgiving means putting your ego away and deciding you don’t want to harbor resentment or carry that weight around with you.

-- Give it time, as the relationship with your loved one in recovery will not be restored overnight.
+- Give it time: The relationship with your loved one in recovery will not be restored overnight.
 Healing is a process, and it is important that you don’t rush it or force it.
 If you have gone through significant trauma due to your loved one’s addiction, it’s completely fine to forgive them from afar if you must.
-This may even be the best solution for the both of you for the time being.
+This may even be the best solution for both of you for the time being.
 Your forgiveness will still be greatly beneficial whether your loved one is cognizant of it or not.
 And if you both are willing to move forward for a stronger future together, it will happen naturally.

 Before taking the necessary steps to forgive, some individuals wait for their loved one in addiction recovery to apologize first for all the trauma they caused while in addiction.
 Although he or she will feel guilty at some point for all the turmoil their active addiction caused — if they are in a healthy recovery — you shouldn’t wait for this to happen to move forward.
 Truly letting go of the past will allow you to move towards a new life filled with an abundance of peace and serenity.

-As you begin your journey to forgiveness, it is important that you remember that this whole process is really about you addressing your own needs so that you will gain the freedom to start living a healthy life once again.
+As you begin your journey to forgiveness, it is important that you remember that this whole process is truly about you addressing your own needs so that you will gain the freedom to start living a healthy life once again.